 What Makes the University of Minnesota Different?

-The department works closely with the Office for Diversity in Graduate Education and other units connected to diversity and multiculturalism.
-The Office for Diversity in Graduate Education (ODGE) coordinates and leads the University’s initiatives in the recruitment, funding, retention and graduation of a diverse graduate and professional student body.
+The department works closely with The Graduate School Diversity Office (GSDO) and other units connected to diversity and multiculturalism.
+GSDO coordinates and leads the University’s initiatives in the recruitment, funding, retention, and graduation of a diverse graduate and professional student body.

 The Community of Scholars Program, (COSP) works towards creating an institutional environment that supports the academic and professional success of graduate students who are under-represented in academia.
 COSP assists students (US citizens and permanent residents) to more fully participate in the University; develop supportive relationships with advisors and mentors; build a sense of community through academic seminars and professional development workshops; and connect students to the Twin Cities and broader U of MN system through teaching, research and community engagement opportunities.